umd-mith/sg-data/data/intro/clean/introduction.md

 2. One of the antecedents to the name of "Safie" may be found in John Hamilton Reynolds' *Safie.
-An Eastern Tale*, and it may be much more than a coincidence that MWS first met Reynolds just two months before she used the name of Safie—see MWS*Journal*, I, 162, for Reynolds and MWS supping with the Hunts in Hampstead on 5 February 1817.
+An Eastern Tale*, and it may be much more than a coincidence that MWS first met Reynolds just two months before she used the name of Safie---see MWS*Journal*, I, 162, for Reynolds and MWS supping with the Hunts in Hampstead on 5 February 1817.
 3. For a recent but unverified suggestion about the name